SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

     script: Vec<u8>,
     /// The script input data, if any
     input_data: Vec<u8>,
-    /// Signature signing the script, input data, public script key and the homomorphic commitment of the TransactionInput with
+    /// Signature signing the script, input data, public script key and the homomorphic commitment with a combination
-    /// a combination of the homomorphic commitment private values (amount and blinding factor) and private script key.
+    /// of the homomorphic commitment private values (amount and blinding factor) and the private script key.
     script_signature: CommitmentSignature,
     /// The script offset pubkey, K_O
     script_offset_public_key: PublicKey
 }
 ```

-The `script_signature` is an aggregated Schnorr signature signed with a combination of the homomorphic commitment private values \\( (v\_i \\, , \\, k\_i )\\) and private script key \\(k\_{Si}\\) to prove ownership of thereof, see [Signature on Commitment values] by F. Zhang et. al. and [Commitment Signature] by G. Yu.
-It signs the script, the script input, _public script key_ and the commitment:
+The `script_signature` is an aggregated Schnorr signature signed with a combination of the homomorphic commitment
+private values \\( (v\_i \\, , \\, k\_i )\\) and private script key \\(k\_{Si}\\) to prove ownership of thereof, see
+[Signature on Commitment values] by F. Zhang et. al. and [Commitment Signature] by G. Yu.
+It signs the script, the
+script input, _public script key_ and the commitment:

 $$
 \begin{aligned}